Maryland Tort Law Not As Bad As It Seems For Personal Injury Lawyers

 The good news is that our lawyers have had great success in some of these more conservative jurisdictions-particularly in Montgomery County, Maryland.
 Kevin Goldberg grew up in Montgomery County and went to Wootton High School.
 Kevin Finnegan lives in Gaithersburg, Maryland and is also a resident of Montgomery County.
 Thomas (Tad) Farrington lives in Silver Spring, MD which is also in Montgomery County.
 The bottom line is that if you have a Montgomery County personal injury case or medical malpractice case, we believe that our attorneys are well equipped to get a great result there.

 Another good aspect of Maryland law is that we have the collateral source rule.
 This means that a negligent party is responsible for the full value of the plaintiff's damages even if the plaintiff received partial compensation from his own insurance or others goodwill.
 For example, if a medical bill is $1,000.00 and the plaintiff's health insurance paid $500.00, the defendant would owe the entire $1,000.00 bill.
 By the same token a plaintiff is entitled to all of their lost wages for time missed from work even if they got paid through sick leave.
 The policy behind this is that a negligent party is not permitted to benefit from insurance policies or credits (e.g. sick leave) earned by the claimant.
 Some jurisdictions do not have the collateral source rule.

 The bottom line is that Maryland is a great place to practice law.
 Our Maryland lawyers are top notch, and we fight hard to get our clients the best possible results.
 We know how to navigate the tricky waters of contributory negligence.
-If you are involved in an accident in Maryland and are injured, our law firm will do everything possible to get you the justice that you deserve.
+If you have been injured in a accident contact one of our skilled personal injury attorneys in Silver Spring today for a free consultation.
 We will protect your rights.